JulianKarrer/moleculardynamics/README.md

 This repository is setup with continuous integration (CI), so all your tests will run automatically when you push.
 This is very handy to test if you have breaking changes.

+### Git in CLion

+If you are using CLion, you can use Git directly from its interface.
+To add files, right click the file you wish to add, then "Git > Add".
+Once you are ready to commit, "Git > Commit" from the main menu bar.
+Add a message in the lower left window where it reads "Commit message", then click "Commit" or "Commit and Push...".